amcsz/amcsz/README.md

 ## Hey there!

-I'm a programmer, hacker, and builder from TJHSST.
+I'm a programmer, hacker, and builder at TJHSST.

 ### Programming Experience
 Here are some of my favorite projects I've worked on: